-Pupils' personal MAPP targets are worked on throughout the day within the informal Discovery Curriculum.
-The curriculum is designed to support independent learning based in a high AAC environment through 1:1 interactions, group activities and independent learning through play.
-Below is an outline of the opportunities pupils have to work on their targets over the course of the school day.
-Due to the nature of the pupils and their targets there are no set 'lessons' i.e. Literacy/Numeracy, rather the pupils access their targets across the entire day allowing for far more frequent learning opportunities.
+Pupils personal MAPP targets are worked on throughout the day within the Informal Discovery Curriculum linked directly with their education EHCP outcomes.
+The curriculum is designed to support independent learning based in a high AAC environment through 1:1 interaction, group activities and independent learning through play.
+Below is an outline of the opportunity's pupils have to work on their targets over the course of the school day.
+Due to the nature of the pupils and their targets there are no set 'lessons' the pupils access their targets across the entire day allowing for far more frequent learning opportunities.

-PICTURE OF
+PICTURE OF CHILD